qubelka/book-forum/documentation/features.md

 #### 7. Search

 All users can conduct keyword search.
-Search will return all messages which contain the keyword in the message body or within the tag / thread title / topic title.
+Search will return all messages which contain the keyword in the
+- [x] message body (only perfect matches) /
+- [ ] ~~within the tag~~ (?) /
+- [ ] thread title /
+- [ ] topic title

 #### 8. Admin mode

-There is a role associated with each user.
+- [x] There is a role associated with each user.
 Admin role gives more privileges to the user: admin has access to all information in the database and can make any modifications.

+- [ ]  Navigation between admin & user view.

 #### 9. Secret threads (?)

-Possibility to add secret threads which are visible only to the specified users.
+- [ ] Possibility to add secret threads which are visible only to the specified users.